input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ### 3. $`\phi^{\text{stream}}`$ Specification

-We previously outlined the purpose of the Phalanx sub-protocol and introduced the cryptographic primitive underpinning its security guarantees.
+We previously outlined the purpose of the Φalanx sub-protocol and introduced the cryptographic primitive underpinning its security guarantees.
 In this section, we provide a precise technical specification of the protocol, focusing on how the $`\Phi`$ iterations are distributed and how Wesolowski’s Verifiable Delay Function (VDF) is integrated into the process.

 #### 3.1.
 Distribution of $\Phi$ Iterations